Kalmy8/Obsidian-DS-Base/Programming/Design Patterns/Singletone pattern.md

 What is a **Singletone** design pattern?
 When is it useful and how would you know if you will benefit from utilizng it?
 How does the **singletone** pattern utilizes **\__new\__** and  **\__init\__** methods in python?
 Provide some mock-code example of a class designed within a **singletone** paradigm.
 ?
-Singletone is a [[Creational patterns | creational]] desing pattern forces the chosen class to have only one instance all over your application and to have one global entrypoint to that instance.
+Singletone is a [creational](Creational%20patterns.md) desing pattern forces the chosen class to have only one instance all over your application and to have one global entrypoint to that instance.
 This pattern is particularly useful when:
 1. Your object operates with some shared resources, like the database connection.
 This is the most common use-case
 2. You need one shared object and thruth-source across your application, let's say some sort of configuration class or logging class.
 ------------------------------------------------------------